Individualized Treatment Allocation in Sequential Network Games: Model

 \end{assumption}

-Once unit $i$ has been selected in period $t$, they choose action $y_i^t$ so to maximize their current utility.
-We assume that there is \textit{complete information}, such that unit $i$ can observe the attributes and treatment status of their neighbors.
-Before making their decision, unit $i$ receives an idiosyncratic shock $\varepsilon$.
-Then, unit $i$ chooses $Y_i^t=1$ if and only if:
+We assume that the selected unit $i$ in period $t$ chooses own action $y_i^t$ so as to maximize their current utility myopically, observing the attributes, treatment status, and the actions of their neighbors.
+Before doing so, however, the selected unit $i$ receives idiosyncratic shocks $(\varepsilon_{1it}, \varepsilon_{0it})$.
+Unit $i$ then chooses $Y_i^t=1$ if and only if: